iffybooks/draw-with-code/README.md

 [concentric circles]

+##

+## ➡️ More Challenges

+❏ Draw a pentagon

+❏ Draw an n-sided polygon

+❏ Draw a 5-sided star

+❏ Draw an n-sided star

+❏ Draw a flower

+❏ Draw a flower with n petals

+❏ Draw a house

+❏ Draw a happy robot

+❏ Draw a worm

+❏ Write your name in cursive

+❏ Draw a randomized night sky with shooting stars

+❏ Draw a tree with random details

 ## ➡️ Read More

-## ➡️ More Challenges

-Draw a pentagon

-Draw an n-sided polygon

-Draw a 5-sided star

-Draw an n-sided star

-Draw a flower

-Draw a flower with n petals

-Draw a house

-Draw a happy robot

-Write your name in cursive

-Draw a worm

-Draw a randomized night sky with shooting stars

-Draw a tree with random details

 ## ➡️ Using Python Turtle at Home